Uranite/svt-av1-tritium/README.md

 - `--alt-ssim-tuning` *0 and 1*

 Enables VQ psychovisual optimizations from tune 0, as well as changing SSIM rate-distortion calculations by utilizing an alternative per-pixel variance function across 4X4, 8X8, and 16X16 blocks in addition to superblock-level SSIM rate-distortion tuning.
-Only tested to operate on tunes 2 & 4, usage on tune 3 may cause unexpected behaviour.
+Only tested to operate on Tune 2 (SSIM) and Tune 4 (Still Picture); usage on Tune 3 (Subjective SSIM) may cause unexpected behaviour.
+The default is 0.

+- `--filtering-noise-detection` *0 to 4*

+This setting controls the noise detection algorithm that turns off CDEF/restoration filtering if the noise level is high enough, which is enabled by default when using Tune 0 (VQ) / 3 (Subjective SSIM).
+0 follows the tune's default behavior, 1 enables noise detection, 2 disables noise detection (both filters will be active at all times), 3 enables noise detection for CDEF only (restoration will be active at all times), and 4 enables noise detection for restoration only (CDEF will be active at all times).
 The default is 0.

 ### Modified Defaults